 Field hockey | Rules, History, & Facts | Britannica

-Strange as it might seem, Field Hockey is slightly quicker than its cousin played on ice, but this is largely dependent on the actual surface on which it is played and the swing technique of the player.
+Strange as it might seem, Field Hockey is slightly quicker than its cousin played on ice, but this largely depends on the actual surface on which it is played and the player’s swing technique.
 APT Asia Pacific manufactures several different surface configurations specifically for this sport.
-These vary slightly depending on the level of professionalism of the players, as well as the environment.
-When played on high-grade synthetic surfaces, flicks and drives can be found reaching speeds of around 120 km/h and 170 km/h, respectively.
+These vary slightly depending on the level of professionalism of the players and the environment.
+When played on high-grade synthetic surfaces, flicks, and drives can reach around 120 km/h and 170 km/h, respectively.

 Tennis